kereis/traefik-certs-dumper/README.md

 This Docker image is able to extract multiple domains as well.
 Use environment variable `DOMAIN` and add you domains as a comma-separated list.
-After certificate dumping, the certificates can be found in the domains' subdirectories respectively.
+After certificate dumping, the certificates can be found in the domains' subdirectories respectively (`/output/DOMAIN[i]/...`).

-(`/output/DOMAIN[i]/...`)
+> #### ⚠️ Wildcard certificates and main domains
+>
+> Please note that traefik-certs-dumper dumps certificates based on their main domains.
+For instance, if you have a domain `example.com` and generate a wildcard domain `*.example.com`, then the certificate's main domain will most likely be `example.com`.
+This means, you have to use `example.com` in `DOMAIN` in order to have the wildcard certificate dumped.
+SANS domains will not be respected.
+>
+> You can also take a look at your `acme.json` file as it may give you a clue about what domains (`main`) you can specify via `DOMAIN`.

 If you specify a single domain, the output folder remains the same as in previous versions (< v1.3 - `/output`).

 ```yaml